New wave of British heavy metal: First wave (1979–1981)

 Compilation albums featuring bands from the nascent movement started to circulate, issued by Neat Records, Heavy Metal Records and Ebony Records, companies that became leaders in the independent metal label market during the 1980s.
 The fresh outlet of Neal Kay's chart, the attention of Sounds and the many compilations issued by independent labels, focused the efforts of the new bands on producing demos and singles.
 Iron Maiden's The Soundhouse Tapes is one of the best known collections of such demos.
 As Barton recalled: "There were hundreds of these bands.
 Maybe even thousands.
 Barely a day would go by without a clutch of new NWOBHM singles arriving in the Sounds office."

-Tommy Vance, a BBC radio host, took notice of the phenomenon and played singles by the new metal bands on his late night Friday Rock Show on BBC Radio 1.
+Tommy Vance, a BBC radio host, took notice of the phenomenon and played singles by the NWOBHM bands on his late night Friday Rock Show on BBC Radio 1.
 Along with John Peel's broadcast, Vance's was the only mainstream radio show to feature songs from underground metal acts, many of whom were invited to play live at BBC studios under the supervision of long-time collaborator and producer, Tony Wilson.
 Alice's Restaurant Rock Radio, a pirate FM radio station in London, also championed the new bands on air and with their own "roadshow" in rock pubs and clubs.